novnc/noVNC/tests/README.md

 Place recordings on the KasmVNC server in the /usr/share/kasmvnc/www/recordings directory, you may need to create this directory.
 Then navigate to https://server-ip:8444/tests/vnc_playback.html?data=record.bin.8 where record.bin.8 is the name of the playback file you placed in the recordings directory.

+## Pre-Test Modifications

+Before running performance testing using recording playback, you need to run noVNC from source, rather than the 'compiled' webpack.
+See the docs at docs/DEVELOP.md for running noVNC from source.

 ## Kasm Provided Recordings

 The following recordings are used by Kasm Technologies to provide repeatable performance statisitics using different rendering settings.